Syedaaneesa/Alpine-cottage/README.md

 ## 🛠️ Project Overview

-This website was built entirely in WordPress, featuring a custom theme, optimized plugin integrations, and design enhancements that align with the brand’s visual identity.
+This website was fully developed in WordPress, featuring a custom theme, optimized plugin setup, and design refinements tailored to the brand’s visual identity.

 ### Key Highlights:
 A modern, fully responsive layout built for seamless desktop and mobile browsing.